 Behaviour Code Of Conduct

-July 2024
+July 2025

-This policy has been developed in order to provide children and young people with advice on the behaviour that is expected of them when participating in projects led and delivered by Theatre Royal Wakefield, so they feel safe, respected and valued.
-It is to be used in conjunction with our safeguarding policy.
+This policy has been developed to provide children and young people with advice on the behaviour that is expected of them when participating in projects led and delivered by Theatre Royal Wakefield, so they feel safe, respected and valued.
+It is to be used in conjunction with our Safeguarding policy.
 We promote positive behaviour because it enhances social opportunities and ensures that our learning environment is calm, happy and enriching for everyone.

 All participants who take part in our projects and activities have the right to: